RinCynar/rcs/README.md

 # Check for updates
 # rcs-udt
-This version is 1.52.
+This version is x.xx
 Connecting to rcva.san.tc
-Latest version: 1.52
+Latest version: x.xx
 ```

 ### Support and feedback